Apress/firewalls-dont-stop-dragons/errata.md

 I would just follow Apple's advice [here](https://support.apple.com/en-us/HT208496).

+### Chapter 7: Summary

+There's a typo in the last bullet.
+It should read:

+"While all browsers attempt to be secure, **only** a few are really trying to protect your privacy."

 ### Tip 7-2.
 Configure the Security and Privacy Settings on Firefox

 It looks like Firefox has standardized on the term "Settings" for both Mac and PC (instead of "Preferences" and "Options", respectively).